 Gluten and Health Benefits

-Gluten is most generally correlated with wheat and wheat-containing products that plentiful in our food supply.
+Gluten is most generally correlated with wheat and wheat-containing products that are plentiful in our food supply.
 Negative media coverage on wheat and gluten has led others to reconsider their role in a balanced diet.
 There is no empirical work to back such claims; published literature generally shows the contrary.
-Researchers observed no link between long- term dietary gluten intake and incidence of heart failure in a 2017 research involving more than 100,000 people without celiac disease.
-Nevertheless, the results have indicated that non- celiac people avoiding gluten may raise their risk of heart disease due to the potential for decreased whole grain intake.
+Researchers observed no link between long-term dietary gluten intake and the incidence of heart failure in a 2017 research involving more than 100,000 people without celiac disease.
+Nevertheless, the results have indicated that non-celiac people avoiding gluten may raise their risk of heart disease due to the potential for decreased whole grain intake.

 Other disorders that could involve gluten restriction or removal in the diet include:

-- Non-celiac gluten allergy, often referred to as gluten intolerance or gluten-sensitive enteropathy (GSE).
+- Non-celiac gluten allergy is often referred to as gluten intolerance or gluten-sensitive enteropathy (GSE).
 Gluten intolerance with symptoms close to those of celiac disease, but without the associated elevated rates of antibodies and intestinal injury.
-GSE is not a for diagnostic testing but is defined by recurrent signs and incorrect celiac diagnosis.
+GSE is not for diagnostic testing but is defined by recurrent signs and incorrect celiac diagnosis.

 - Wheat Allergy — An allergy to multiple proteins present in wheat

 - Dermatitis herpetiformis (DH)—A rash of the skin arising from taking gluten.
 This is an inflammatory reaction that presents itself as a recurrent red itchy skin rash that may cause bumps and blisters.
 Although people with celiac disease that encounter DH, the reverse is not always valid.
-It is necessary to remember that gluten is not a concern with people who have an adverse response to it, or test positive with celiac disease.
-Many individuals may get gluten consumed for the most part of their lives, without any harmful side effects.
+It is necessary to remember that gluten is not a concern with people who have an adverse response to it or test positive with celiac disease.
+Many individuals may get the gluten to consume for the most part of their lives, without any harmful side effects.

-So suggest to spend money by consuming gluten-free foods that offer outstanding dietary by safety benefits if you start going to a gluten- free diet.
-Also, if you have signs of celiac disease (bloating, gas, weight loss/gain, diarrhea, fatigue) please call your health care professional to schedule a convenient test appointment.
+So suggest spending money by consuming gluten-free foods.
+Which offers outstanding dietary safety benefits if you start going on a gluten-free diet.
+Also, if you have signs of celiac disease (bloating, gas, weight loss/gain, diarrhea, fatigue).
+Please call your health care professional to schedule a convenient test appointment.